Select your newsletters:

-The TF conductor for the SULTAN sample was produced in 2008, and was shipped to Sultan in October 2008.
+The toroidal field conductor for the SULTAN sample was produced in 2008, and was shipped to Sultan in October 2008.
 The Cr-plated Nb3Sn strands and Cr-plated Cu strands for TFCN1 were supplied by OST.
-The cable was manufactured by Baosheng Science and Technology Innovation INC. The austenitic stainless steel tube for the jacket was produced by Baoshan Iron & Steel Co., Ltd, while cable insertion and conductor compaction were carried out by ASIPP.
+The cable was manufactured by Baosheng Science and Technology Innovation Inc. The austenitic stainless steel tube for the jacket was produced by Baoshan Iron & Steel Co., Ltd, while cable insertion and conductor compaction were carried out by ASIPP.
 Conductor sample heat treatment, assembly and instrumentation were carried out at Sultan.

 "Between 1992 and 2001," remembers Harry Tuinder, now the Legal Advisor to the ITER Director-General, "a certain amount of preparatory work was accomplished within the framework of the ITER Engineering Design Activities (EDA).
 In November 2001, after Canada had offered a site, the formal ITER negotiations commenced and we began actively looking into possible models."

-Discussions to prepare consensus and iron out the difficulties between the Negotiators were entrusted to a 40 person Negotiators Standing Sub-Group (NSSG).
+Discussions to prepare consensus and iron out the difficulties between the Negotiators were entrusted to a 40-person Negotiators Standing Sub-Group (NSSG).
 NSSG first met in Tokyo in December 2001, and was to convene eleven times between that date and 2007 to prepare Negotiators Meetings.

-"We were embarking on a 35 year-long project.
+"We were embarking on a 35-year-long project.
 The Parties had committed very substantial investments and our first requirement was stability: we could not be dependant on a possible change of policy by one or another of the ITER Parties.
 So we quickly came to the conclusion that we needed a full-blown international organization based on an international agreement."

 The procedure to create such an organization was "long and difficult" and further complicated, after the withdrawal of Canada in December 2003, by the absence of a decision concerning the siting of ITER until 2005.